Cisc0-gif/MCBot/README.md

 # MCBotv1.1 - Discord bot to control your Java Minecraft Servers (Windows Only)

-**UPDATE:** Added /users, /admins, /addAdmin commands and sqlite3 database for storing users and access control!
+**UPDATE:** Added /newPass and improved server password storage and access

 A simple bot compatible with all Minecraft Java servers (modded or not) to post mod links, control the server, and a few other discord commands.